 It was a hard fight but with the help of all those who objected we finally won.
 Historic Scotland eventually listed the Pavilion, as it is in the curtilage of the former Halls of Residence in Newington Campus, now East Suffolk Park, and we are delighted that the Playing Field was designated as Open Space in the 2007 Edinburgh City Local Plan.
 St Margaret’s School, who used the playing field, closed in 2010 and the buildings were sold in seperate lots and became a Mosque, a Care Home and a Nursery.
 The Playing Field is still owned by Miller Homes.

 In 2015, Miller Homes sought planning consent for the erection of ten semi-detached town houses on the former playing field.

 The CPA objected and, after excellent presentations to the Planning sub- Committee of Edinburgh Council by our Planning Advisor and a CPA member (who is a QC experienced in Planning Law), the application was rejected.

 Millar appealed and the Reporter appointed by the Scottish Government upheld the appeal on dubious grounds (in our opinion).

-The Committee produces one newsletter in the Autumn prior to the Annual General Meeting.
-News and Updates are published throughout the year on the website which brings you information about what is going on in the area and has a contact link for you to get in touch.
 There are also links to various departments in the Council, other Associations and bodies that we think might be of interest to residents.
 We also give details about your local politicians and other services.